Evaluation Results

 Export a field to a pandas DataFrame.

-Exports the values of a single field to a pandas
+Export the values of a single field to a pandas DataFrame.
+The field

 Sub-fields may be multi-dimensional arrays, which are exported in a